simonhw/middle-earth-champion/README.md

 - return waitiing list reference number
 - return which age section the child will be joining
 - allow user to check their position using the ref number
+- allow admin to view waiting list and delete rows

 ## Dependencies
 [Colorama](https://pypi.org/project/colorama/)